Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/editing/bones.rst

           After UI update, correct visualization.

-Clicking :kbd:`F` with only one bone end selected will create a bone from the selected end to the 3D cursor position, and it will not parent it to any bone in the armature.
+Clicking :kbd:`F` with only one bone joint selected will create a bone from the selected joint to the 3D cursor position, and it will not parent it to any bone in the armature.

-.. list-table:: Fill with only one bone end selected.
+.. list-table:: Fill with only one bone joint selected.

    * - .. figure:: /images/rigging_armatures_editing_bones_fill-joints-7.png
           :width: 320px